Financial Basics for Home Lending

 Keep track of your score.

-To get a handle on your credit history and score, you can order one free credit report per year from annualcreditreport.com, and buy a copy of your FICO score from MyFICO.com.
-FICO scores range from 300 to 850, and anything above 680 is considered good.
+To get a handle on your credit history and score, you can order one free credit report per year from annualcreditreport.com.
+You may also purchase a copy of your FICO score from MyFICO.com FICO scores range from 300 to 850, and anything above 680 is considered good.
 Excellent scores, usually above 740, can help qualify you to get the best rates.

 Find areas of improvement.